PlaceOS/docs/faq/configuring-dna-spaces.md

 # Configuring DNA Spaces

 Configuring PlaceOS to interact with DNA Spaces.
-If you have multiple buildings
+If you have multiple buildings you'll need to configure location services for each, however they can share the DNA Spaces module

 ## Prerequisites